 The red loamy soil mixed with sand and day temperature of 35 °C – 37 °C and night temperature of 12 °C – 15 °C is well-suited for the cultivation of blue grapes and is rather unique to Bangalore and its surrounding areas.

 Locals say that grapes have been cultivated for the last 150 years in about 5,000 hectares of land.
-Around 15,000 farmers in the Nandi Valley are largely involved in grape cultivation.
-Records say that the annual production is around 4,50,000 tons of which more than 4,000 tons are purchased by winemakers.
+Around 15,000 farmers in Nandi Valley are largely involved in grape cultivation.
+Records say that the annual production is around 4,50,000 tonnes of which more than 4,000 tonnes are purchased by winemakers.

-Bangalore blue grapes are small in size, ovoid shaped, seeded with a soft skin, has a very distinctive foxy flavour (effect of a substance called methyl anthranilate) and is typically dark purple in colour.
+Bangalore blue grapes are small in size, ovoid in shape, seeded with a soft skin, has a very distinctive foxy flavour (effect of a substance called methyl anthranilate) and is typically dark purple in colour with a blend of sour and sweet taste.
 The juice is purple hued and pleasantly flavoured with about 16 – 18 percent TSS.
-These grapes are used mainly for making juice and wine as it has a good keeping quality as well as jams and jellies.
+These grapes have good keeping quality and are used mainly for making juice, wine, jams and jellies.